Thomasfds/IntersectTS/README.md

 Before creating an issue, please ensure that it hasn't already been reported/suggested, and double-check the documentation.

-See the contribution guide if you'd like to submit a PR.
+If you'd like, feel free to submit a PR.

 ## Help